ADMIN-INTELLIGENCE-GmbH/CheckMK/notifcations/README.md

 1. Hostname of your ntfy.sh-Server.
 It needs to be accessible via HTTPS.
 2. Channel name created within your ntfy.sh server
 3. URL to your monitoring system (only the part before the first "/")
-4. *(optional)* username for basic auth
+4. *(optional)* username for basic auth OR Token for user
-5. *(optional)* password for basic auth, without special characters (I would suggest a passphrase, eg. "Cringing-Antibody-Unclothed0")
+5. *(optional)* password for basic auth, without special characters (I would suggest a passphrase, eg. "Cringing-Antibody-Unclothed0"), not needed if authenticated via token

 <img src="image-1.png" width="1000px">